raq929/wagtail-project-template/README.md

-The format for `DATABASE_URL` urls is `<type_of_database>://<database_user>:<database_password>@<server>:<port>/<database_name>` The default is a sqLite database.
+The format for `DATABASE_URL` urls is `<type_of_database>://<database_user>:<database_password>@<server>:<port>/<database_name>` The default is a SQLite database.

 ## [LICENSE](LICENSE.md)